Skip to content

 How to use a redirection URI template for an OAuth 2.0 client

-The special redirect_uri template feature of the Connect2id server is intended to help in the following scenarios:
+The special redirect_uri template feature of the Connect2id server is intended for OAuth 2.0 clients where:

-• The exact redirection URI of a client is not known at the time of its registration.
+• The exact redirection URI is not known at the time of client registration.

-• A client may require a multitude of redirection URIs which individual registration may be impractical.
+• The client requires a large number of redirection URIs, making individual registration impractical.

 2. The redirect_uri template format